Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$

-We see that the \emph{only} magnetic symmetry consistent with zero field at $\mathrm{As}(1)$ and nonzero field at $\mathrm{As}(2)$ is $A_{1u-}$, i.e., an out-of-plane AFM order \footnote{Conversely, $A_{2g-}$, $E_{g-}$, and $E_{u-}$ would lead to nonzero fields at all $\mathrm{As}$ sites, $B_{2u-}$ to nonzero field only at $\mathrm{As}(1)$ sites, and all other TR-odd irreps to vanishing field at all $\mathrm{As}$ sites.}.
+We see that the only magnetic symmetry consistent with zero field at $\mathrm{As}(1)$ and nonzero field at $\mathrm{As}(2)$ is $A_{1u-}$, i.e., an out-of-plane AFM order \footnote{Conversely, $A_{2g-}$, $E_{g-}$, and $E_{u-}$ would lead to nonzero fields at all $\mathrm{As}$ sites, $B_{2u-}$ to nonzero field only at $\mathrm{As}(1)$ sites, and all other TR-odd irreps to vanishing field at all $\mathrm{As}$ sites.}.
 This proposed $A_{1u-}$ order is shown in Fig.~\ref{fig:A1u_magnetic_order}.
 Szab\'o and Ramires \cite{szabo_superconductivity-induced_2024} have come to the same conclusion.
 Note that $A_{1u-}$ magnetic order is odd under inversion and under TR but even under their product.
 This is the case considered by Amin \textit{et al.}\ \cite{amin_kramers_2024}.
 On the other hand, the out-of-plane N\'eel vector of the $A_{1u-}$ order seems to contradict the experimentally favored easy plane anisotropy \cite{kitagawa_two-dimensional_2022}.
 However, new NMR results \cite{ogata_appearance_2024} indicate that the moment is indeed out of plane, consistent with $A_{1u-}$ symmetry.

 As noted above, the magnetic order is likely predominantly carried by the $\mathrm{Ce}$ atoms.
 The symmetry classification is analogous to the case of the $\mathrm{As}(2)$ sites.
-The result is again that the only pure irrep consistent with the NQR results is $A_{1u-}$, see the left sketch in Fig.~3(a) in \cite{kibune_observation_2022}.
-Note that the right sketch in Fig.~3(a) \cite{kibune_observation_2022} shows magnetic order that breaks translational symmetry.
-This is a spiral state, as is best seen by following the $[111]$ direction.
-It is neither even nor odd under inversion at \emph{any} center and is even under TR.
-It is thus not a pure-irrep order but mixes $E_{g+}$ and $E_{u+}$.
-Actually, for in-plane $\mathrm{Ce}$ moments, the NQR results \cite{kibune_observation_2022} do not constrain the rotation of these moments between $\mathrm{Ce}$ sites separated by layers containing $\mathrm{As}(2)$ sites.
-There are thus variants of Fig.~3(a) \cite{kibune_observation_2022}, right part, that also explain the data but have different dependence of the orientation of moments as a function of $z$.
-These magnetic orders are not more natural than the above mixture of $E_{g+}$ and $E_{u+}$.
+The result is again that the only pure irrep consistent with the NQR results is $A_{1u-}$, see the left sketch in {Fig.~3(a)} in Ref.\ \cite{kibune_observation_2022}.
+Note that the right sketch shows magnetic order that breaks translational symmetry.
+It is neither even nor odd under inversion at \emph{any} center and is thus not a pure-irrep order.